 He clearly told the Pharisees that tithing is an integral part of following the commandments of God IN ADDITION to justice, mercy, and faith.

-It is God who give us power to acquire what we have (Deut.
+It is God who gives us the power to acquire what we have (Deut.
 8:18).
-Tithing teaches us to recognize God as our supreme provider and sustainer.
+Tithing teaches us to recognize God as our supreme Provider and Sustainer.
 When we tithe, we only return a fraction of what God gave us.

-Tithe is Holy
+Reason no. 4: Tithe is Holy

 Holy means set apart.
 The tithe is set apart for God’s work and it is holy in God’s sight.